 When you use our online services, we may collect the following:

 - information you provide by completing subscription, registration and application forms (including when you submit material or request further services);

 - information you provide to us if you contact us, for example to report a problem with our online services or raise a query or comment; and

 - details of visits made to our online services such as the volume of traffic received, logs (including, the internet protocol (IP) address and location of the device connecting to the online services and other identifiers about the device and the nature of the visit) and the resources accessed.

 Careers and Recruitment

 If you apply for a job or work placement you may need to provide information about your education, employment, racial background and state of health.
 Your application will constitute your express consent to our use of this information to assess your application and to allow us to carry out both recruitment analytics and any monitoring activities which may be required of us under applicable law as an employer.
 We may also carry out screening checks (including reference, background, directorship, financial probity, identity, eligibility to work, vocational suitability and criminal record checks) and consider you for other positions.
-We may exchange your personal information with academic institutions, recruiters, screening check providers, health service providers, professional and trade associations, law enforcement agencies, recruitment analytics providers, referees and your current and previous employers.
+We may disclose your personal information (including diversity and equal opportunities data) to academic institutions, recruiters, screening check providers, health service providers, professional and trade associations, law enforcement agencies, recruitment analytics and diversity research providers, referees and your current and previous employers.
+We may also collect your personal information from these parties in some circumstances.
 Without your personal information we may not be able to progress considering you for positions with us.

-- To maintain and develop our relationship with you
+- maintain and develop our relationship with you and our clients;

 We may not be able to do these things without your personal information.